martinboller/gse/README.md

 # Greenbone Vulnerability Manager 21.4.x Source Code Edition Installation script

-## Bash script automating the installation of Greenbone Vulnerability Manager 21.4.2 (August 2021 releases) on Debian 10 or 11 (20.8.0 will eol end of 2021)
+## Bash script automating the installation of Greenbone Vulnerability Manager 21.4.3 (October 2021 releases) on Debian 10 or 11

 Installation will be located in /usr/local/, which is the default for GVM SCE.